-Changing the display language is particularly useful in environments where multiple users access a single computer and those users prefer different languages.
+This is particularly useful for environments where multiple users access a single computer and those users prefer different languages.
 You can download and install additional languages for Windows 10 to view menus, dialog boxes, and other user interface items in your preferred language.

 Install a Language in Windows 10